-In the event of a termination of a named executive officer's employment with Vericel without Cause or by the named executive officer for Good Reason (as such terms are defined in the Employment Agreements), Vericel shall pay the named executive officer an amount equal to twelve months of the named executive officer's thencurrent base salary in equal installments over the 12-month period beginning within sixty days following the date of termination of the named executive officer's employment.
+In the event of a termination of a named executive officer's employment with Vericel without Cause or by the named executive officer for Good Reason (as such terms are defined in the Employment Agreements), Vericel shall pay the named executive officer an amount equal to twelve months of the named executive officer's then-current base salary in equal installments over the 12-month period beginning within sixty days following the date of termination of the named executive officer's employment.
 All of Mr. Colangelo's time-based equity awards that would have vested during such 12-month period shall vest and become exercisable or nonforfeitable upon the date of termination.
 If the named executive officer was participating in Vericel's group health plan immediately prior to the date of termination and elects COBRA coverage, Vericel shall pay the named executive officer a monthly cash payment equal to the monthly employer contribution that Vericel would have made to provide health insurance to the named executive officer had he remained employed by Vericel (or, in the case of Mr. Colangelo, equal to the full monthly COBRA premium), until the earlier of twelve months following the termination or the end of the named executive officer's COBRA health continuation period.
-In the event that the named executive officer breaches the restrictive covenants set forth in his Employment during the severance period, Vericel may cease severance payments to the named executive officer.
+In the event that the named executive officer breaches the restrictive covenants set forth in his Employment Agreement during the severance period, Vericel may cease severance payments to the named executive officer.

-In lieu of the severance payments and benefits described above, in the event of a termination of a named executive officer's employment by Vericel without Cause or by the named executive officer for Good Reason, in either case within eighteen months following a Change-in-Control (as defined in the Employment Agreement), (i) Vericel shall pay the named executive officer a lump sum amount equal to (A) the sum of the named executive officer's then-effective base salary and target bonus for the year in which termination occurs (or, in the case of Mr. Colangelo, 1.5 times the sum of his base salary and target bonus) plus (B) a pro-rated portion of the named executive officer's target bonus for the year of termination, (ii) if the named executive officer was participating in Vericel's group health plan immediately prior to the date of termination and elects COBRA coverage, Vericel shall pay the named executive officer a monthly cash payment equal to the monthly employer contribution that Vericel would have made to provide health insurance to the named executive officer had he remained employed by Vericel (or, in the case of Mr. Colangelo, the full monthly COBRA premium) until the earlier of twelve months (or, in the case of Mr. Colangelo, eighteen months) following termination or the end of the named executive officer's right to receive any severance payments and benefits under the applicable Employment Agreement is conditioned upon and subject to the named executive officer's right to receive any severance payments and benefits under the applicable Employment Agreement is conditioned upon and subject to the named executive officer's right not receive any severance payments and benefits under the applicable Employment Agreement is conditioned upon and subject to the named executive officer's right on receive any severance payments and benefits under the applicable Employment Agreement is conditioned upon and subject to the named executive officer's right on receive any severance payments of the lates of claims.
+In lieu of the severance payments and benefits described above, in the event of a termination of a named executive officer's employment by Vericel without Cause or by the named executive officer for Good Reason, in either case within eighteen months following a Change-in-Control (as defined in the Employment Agreement), (i) Vericel shall pay the named executive officer a lump sum amount equal to (A) the sum of the named executive officer's then-effective base salary and target bonus for the year in which termination occurs (or, in the case of Mr. Colangelo, 1.5 times the sum of his base salary and target bonus) plus (B) a pro-rated portion of the named executive officer's target bonus for the year of termination, (ii) if the named executive officer was participating in Vericel's group health plan immediately prior to the date of termination and elects COBRA coverage, Vericel shall pay the named executive officer a monthly cash payment equal to the monthly employer contribution that Vericel would have made to provide health insurance to the named executive officer had he remained employed by Vericel (or, in the case of Mr. Colangelo, the full monthly COBRA premium) until the earlier of twelve months (or, in the case of Mr. Colangelo, eighteen months) following termination or the end of the named executive officer's COBRA health continuation period, and (iii) all timebased equity awards held by the named executive officer's night to receive any severance payments and benefits under the applicable Employment Agreement is conditioned upon and subject to the named executive officer's signing and not revoking a general release of claims.